JenanBayati-QM/JenanBayati-QM.github.io/another-page-8.md

  * Take unnecassary section away from top
  * Adding necassary sections

-  I did yhese in Figma and sent the final versions to my supervisor.
+  I did these in Figma and sent the final versions to my supervisor.

 ## [Back](./)